 Expect Queues and Delays

-We are expecting there to be long queues to use the RRCs when they re-open.
+We are continuing to experience long queues to use the RRCs.
 We would strongly encourage residents to wait until the initial high demand has passed, but if you must visit an RRC then you should be prepared for a long wait to get in.

-There will be staff from the local councils outside the RRCs managing the traffic, so please follow their instructions when waiting in the queue.
+There may be staff from the local councils outside the RRCs managing the traffic, so please follow their instructions when waiting in the queue.

 Changes to Access Routes